Green Woodpecker: Identification, Habitat & Facts

 Illustration of a green woodpecker

 Breeding starts from late April onwards.
-The nest is excavated in tree trunks and the entrance is generally elliptical.
-It will lay between five and seven oval white eggs per clutch.
-Incubation is carried out by both parents for eighteen or nineteen days and the young are reared by both parents.
-They are fed on regurgitated food.
+They nest in excavated holes in tree trunks and the entrance is usually elliptical.
+The female lays between five and seven oval white eggs per clutch.
+Incubation is carried out by both parents for eighteen to nineteen days.
+The young are reared by both parents and fed on regurgitated food

 Green Woodpecker Habitat

-Natural Food Mainly the larvae of insects, which live under bark.
-Also ants, berries and other plants.
+Their diet is predominately ants and the larvae of insects which live under bark.
+They will also eat berries and other plants.

 Feeders – Not suitable